optimizely/fullstack-labs/packages/react-sdk/MIGRATION.md

-# Migrating
+# Migration
-Guides for migrating to new versions will be kept in this file.
+Guides for migration to new versions will be kept in this file.
 ## 0.3.0
 #### Dependency changes
 This version brings an internal refactor to use the @optimizely/optimizely-sdk package instead of @optimizely/js-web-sdk.